richvreeland/mini-metro-audio-toolkit/README.md

 # Guidelines for Building a City Soundscape

 Each city in Mini Metro has its own json text file which specifies how the music and sound for that city should be.
 All of these text files inherit from a base file.
-I've included an example of such a file in this repo, called `base-example.txt`.
+I've included examples of city files in the `examples` folder, as well as an example of a base file in this repo, called `base-example.txt`.
 This file contains the default settings for all cities.
 Any of these settings can be overridden by individual cities.

 ## Instruments
 It's important to first know both literally and symbolically which game objects are responsible for making the sound in Mini Metro.